XGRIDS Pro Guide™ / Module 9: LCC Studio

 Export LCC2

-1. Right-click the model, choose Export, and select LCC2 from the File Format dropdown.
+1. Open Export from the model card and select LCC2 in the File Format dropdown.

 3. Check additional options as needed.
 Include Mesh adds collision data.
 Spatial Recognition results are included only if that feature was enabled during reconstruction.